paradox1065/TunnelVision/README.md

 ## 🧠 How It Works (Simplified)

-PipeSight uses a machine learning model trained on historical maintenance and failure data.
+TunnelVision uses a machine learning model trained on historical maintenance and failure data.
 The system:

 1. **Collects data** (synthetic or real) including system age, environment, usage, and previous failures.
 2. **Processes the dataset** through a feature engineering pipeline.